-The manufacturing industry sector is transitioning to implement industry 4.0 concepts, with a focus on industrial automation.
-Early adopters are already reaping the benefits of smart manufacturing, especially during the COVID-19 pandemic, which is significantly accelerating the pace of growth towards automation.
+The manufacturing sector is transitioning to implement industry 4.0 concepts, with a focus on industrial automation.
+Early adopters are already reaping the benefits of smart manufacturing, especially during the COVID-19 pandemic, which is accelerating automation.
 Industrial companies and factories are exploring the use of connectivity technologies such as the industrial internet of things (IIoT) and 5G, as well as artificial intelligence (AI), advanced analytics, and robotics.
 These technologies improve factory and plant productivity and operations efficiency.
-Moreover, they help companies and brands capture the market share with improved speed to market.
-The increasing necessity for ensuring worker safety and factory hygiene faces companies resuming operations.
+Moreover, they allow companies and brands to capture the market share with improved speed to market.
+The increasing necessity for ensuring worker safety and factory hygiene impacts companies resuming operations.
 To this end, we present the top 10 industrial workplace trends and 20 startups and scaleups that are transforming the future of the industrial workplace.

 Innovation Map outlines the Top 10 Industrial Workplace Trends & 20 Promising Startups

 Based on the Industrial Workplace Innovation Map, the Tree Map below illustrates the impact of the Top 10 Industrial Workplace Trends.
-Artificial intelligence (AI), the Internet of Things (IoT), and big data analytics play a prominent role in the digital transformation of the manufacturing sector, with data emerging as the most valuable asset.
-Improved network and cloud connectivity enables the flow of data and enables accurate remote monitoring and managing of processes, and also helps optimize manufacturing processes.
+AI, the Internet of Things (IoT), big data, and advanced analytics play a prominent role in the digital transformation of the manufacturing sector.
+Improved network and cloud connectivity ensures efficient data flow, enables accurate remote process management, and also optimizes manufacturing processes.
 Collaborative robots and industrial mobile robots further ensure the continuity of operations and automate material delivery on the factory floor.
-Industrial safety is becoming paramount and the adoption of augmented and virtual reality (AR & VR) and wearable technology creates a safe and connected workforce.
-Startups are also working on solutions to help factories maintain clean, sanitized, and socially distanced workplace protocols.
+Industrial safety is becoming paramount and the adoption of augmented and virtual reality (AR & VR) and wearables creates a safe and connected workforce.
+Startups are also working on solutions that aid factories to maintain clean, sanitized, and socially distanced workplace protocols.

 Top 10 Industrial Workplace Trends